barryclark/jekyll-now/_posts/2019-11-04-RefactorAllTheThings!.md

 But in some projects the problem isn't the size of the idea, it's the developer friction that makes even tiny ideas expensive to implement.
 If developers are spending most of their time reading inscrutable code, waiting for the build, rerunning flaky tests, etc., then slicing more thinly won't help.

 If we can't slice a User Story to less than 1/4 of a sprint, the Product Owner allocates the next sprint for refactoring to address the friction that is slowing the team down.
+Note that this is PO-driven because a PO needs it to be able to do their job effectively.

+# Refactoring is good

+I feel like I need something here to tie everything together, but it's not coming to me.
+I like that refactoring is safer than editing, that my commit history is easier to understand, that I can integrate continuously, etc. Finding ways to apply refactoring to more problems means I get more of these benefits.

+If you consistently use refactoring in your work, superficially it may look like you're "not getting any work done" most of the time.
+Have a conversation about this early to help people understand what to expect.